 She began as a painter, but started making sculpture in the 1940's.
 Because of her European beginnings, she was very familiar with the Surrealist ideas of the 1930's, and this influenced her work.
 In the 1940's in New York, she exhibited her work with that of artists of the New York School (Abstract Expressionists).
 Also, beginning in the mid-1960's in America, feminism became a personal and artistic influence.

-The following links have images of Bourgeois' work, and they also have excellent accompanying essays - please look at many the images of her work, since each piece is so different, to get a full sense of the range and power of her work.
+The following links have images of Bourgeois' work, and they also have excellent accompanying essays - please look at many the images of her work, since each piece is so different, to get a full sense of its range and power.
 And read the essays, too, to get a deeper sense of what her work is about.